LivingLegacyMedia/vowbound/chapter_14.md

 That afternoon, in the healing ward's private room, Cassian and Torin rehearsed.

 "When I take the tethers," Cassian explained, both coins on the table between them, "I'll feel all their hollowness at once.
-Twenty-three connections pulling at me, trying to drain me empty.
+However many there are—twenty, twenty-five—all those connections pulling at me, trying to drain me empty.
 I can probably hold that for thirty seconds.
 Maybe a minute if I'm lucky.
 That's the window."

 "For them to petition," Torin said, his flat voice somehow conveying concentration.
 "To argue fraud and hope the Law accepts it."

 "Right.
 But I can't speak for them—the petition has to come from each person individually.
 Their own voice, their own claim."
 Cassian picked up the Coin of Heads.
 "So I'll need to show them how.
 Demonstrate what fraud looks like through the connection.
 Give them the words."

 "That's another task while you're holding the tethers.
-Teaching twenty-three people simultaneously how to petition the Law."
+Teaching twenty-plus people simultaneously how to petition the Law."
 Torin's expression didn't change, but his tone held a note of concern.
 "Cassian, I don't think you understand how much mental strain that is."

 "I understand it's tremendous.
 But I'm going to do it anyway."
 Cassian met his eyes.
 "Unless you have a better idea?"